philzook58/philzook58.github.io/_posts/2026-03-26-thin_hash_cons_codebruijn.md

 ```

 The thinning hash cons largely follows similar lines as those explained above.
-The app combinator require you weaken the arguments to reconcile their contexts before you apply `f`.
-This is pretty unpleasant to use.
+The app combinator require you weaken the arguments to reconcile their contexts to a common one before you apply `f`.
+Having the assert check this is pretty crucial, since it's easy to screw up.

+In its raw form, this is pretty unpleasant to use, even more so than de bruijn indices

 ```python
 @dataclass